-But, I work full-time, run this blog (where I don’t write as much as I’d like), run Dyslexic Houston and The Dyslexia Initiative.
+But, I work full-time, run this blog (where I don’t write as much as I’d like), and manage The Dyslexia Initiative.
 But, before all of that I first have full time commitments as a wife, a mother and a parent advocate for the light of my universe, my compass, my son.

 These people who are smug, who look down their noses at me for my lack of education degrees and training, who despise me because “I’m just an uneducated parent,” I’d like to ask them why they feel the need to treat me thus, to judge me thus?
 WHY IS YOUR INSTINCT TO DERIDE ME INSTEAD OF TO HELP ME?????